nmduarteus/insight-gdelt/README.md

 - No S3, No Parquet for public registry
     - Build dataframes and append them on the fly to Quilt
     - Used CSV instead of Parquet (but to be changed)

+# Slides & Demo
+- Project slides can be found [here](http://bit.ly/gdeltplus)
+- Dashboard can be found [here](http://datadigest.club)
+- Jupyter Notebook can be found [here](http://www.datadigest.club:8888/notebooks/jup/GDELT%2B.ipynb)